Problems at the Destination

 Mosquito bites are prevented by the following measures:

-Even when people take measures to avoid mosquito bites, it is still necessary to take a drug to prevent malaria (such as mefloquine, chloroquine, doxycycline, or atovaquone/proguanil) when travelling to many parts of the world.
+Even when people take measures to avoid mosquito bites, it is still necessary to take a drug to prevent malaria (such as mefloquine, chloroquine, doxycycline, or atovaquone/proguanil) when traveling to many parts of the world.
 Information about specific areas is available from the Centers for Disease Control and Prevention (CDC: Malaria and Travelers).

 Pregnant women should consider delaying travel to areas where malaria is common because malaria is more likely to be serious and life threatening among pregnant women than among women who are not pregnant, even when preventive drugs are used.
 Pregnant women who cannot postpone travel must weigh the risks of taking protective drugs, the effects of which on pregnancy are not well known, against the risks of traveling without protection.